LLC Formation in Texas

 Conclusion

-If it is worth setting up an LLC in the first place then it should be done with maximum effectiveness relative to the company’s purpose and the desire of its members for asset protection.
-Clients who set up their own LLCs will say “I just filled out the standard forms.”
-That’s the point: There are no standard forms for establishing and properly documenting an LLC regardless of what Internet services say in promoting their simplistic products.
-Even basic forms available from the secretary of state’s website are of limited value—they will get you a file number, bare legal status as a registered entity, and that is about all.
+LLC formation begins with a carefully constructed certificate of formation.
+Clients who set up their own LLCs will say “I just filled out the standard form.”
+However, even basic forms available from the secretary of state’s website are of limited value—they will get you a file number, bare legal status as a registered entity, and that is about all.
+Better law firms file custom certificates of formation that include special provisions that enhance asset protection.

 DISCLAIMER